 There are lots of stories behind the history of Black Friday, but today it’s evolved into a major shopping event for both retailers and shoppers.
-This year Black Friday falls on 25th November, the day after Thanksgiving, with Cyber Monday following close behind – another retail event created to re-ignite the Black Friday excitement!
+Usually falling on the Friday after Thanksgiving, with Cyber Monday following close behind – another retail event created to re-ignite the Black Friday excitement!

 Now is the time to confirm your promotions and start building your email marketing campaigns for both Black Friday and Cyber Monday.
 Remember, there will be hundreds of retailers taking the opportunity to shift stock and maximise sales, and many will promotions throughout the entire weekend.
 So, how are you going to do to stand out in a crowded inbox?